 What is a standard drink?

-It can be difficult to keep track of how much alcohol you are consuming.
+It can be difficult to keep track of how much alcohol you are having.
 Different types of drinks contain different amounts of alcohol.

 A drink is often much more than a 'standard drink'.
 An Australian standard drink contains 10g of alcohol (12.5ml of pure alcohol).
-You can count the number of standard drinks you are consuming to keep track of how much you are drinking.
+Keep track of how much you are drinking by counting the number of standard drinks you’re consuming.

 - Spirits 40% alcohol, 30ml nip